 The camp is small and exclusively for groups.
 There are four rooms, sleeping a total of eight people, ensuring an intimate experience.
 The rooms are basic but comfortable.
 The whole camp has an informal, relaxed atmosphere and you quickly feel at home.
 This is a no-frills camp – it is all about nature, wildlife and the incredible Timbavati bush.

 An added bonus of Avoca is that you are free to decide how you would like to spend your time because they only take private groups (families, friends travelling together etc.).
 See our page on private group tours and safaris and custom build your own African adventure.
 This means that you have the luxury to determine your own schedule.
 If you want to go on game drives the entire time, or a long morning drive and short afternoon drive, the group decides.
-Having the flexibility is especially nice when travelling with children.
+Having this flexibility is especially nice when travelling with children.
 Meals times are also flexible.

 Our group went on the usual morning and afternoon game drives.
 Our first-afternoon drive set off at around 4 PM and as soon as we got into the open-sided 4x4 land cruiser it poured down with rain.
 We were quite eager to get out into the bush so were quite happy to endure the water running down our faces.
 It was not long until our tenacity was rewarded with two white rhinos.
 They were skittish and did not stand still long enough to take photos, but it was a treat to see them.